An overview of flood insurance, the Flood Insurance Manual, flood insurance statistics, and additional information links

 Flood Insurance Reform

-To learn more about the implementation of recent legislation and information about the following, please go to FEMA's Flood Insurance Reform page.
+To learn more about the implementation of past and recent legislation related to the NFIP please go to FEMA's Flood Insurance Reform page.

 Flood Insurance Manual

 The NFIP Flood Insurance Manual contains the procedures and the rating tables set by FEMA that are used by insurance companies (called Write-Your-Own companies) to determine a flood insurance premium.
 The Manual is revised by FEMA in May and October of each year.